jupyter-naas/data-product-framework/outputs/README.md

 # Outputs

+## Description
-Any data that would be exposed outside of naas platform (assets feature).
+Any asset that would be exposed outside of the Naas server.